-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.966 per share.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
+The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
 After the initial offering of the shares of common stock, the underwriters may change the public offering price and concession and discount to broker/dealers.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.